-- 39. When members sent proof of their earlier attempts to cancel through their local gyms,TSI employees still refused to immediately cancel their memberships or refund any of the fees. - 40.
-The Defendants also refused to process a new cancellation unless members paid a \$10 cancellation fee.
+- 29. When members sent proof of their earlier attempts to cancel through their local gyms TSI employees still refused to immediately cancel their memberships or refund any of the fees. - 30.
+TSI also refused to process a new cancellation unless members paid a \$10 cancellation fee.
 If a member did not pay the \$10 fee, they continued to charge them monthly.
-As a result, many members who had canceled prior to July 31, 2020, were charged the full membership fee in August. - 41.
+As a result, many members who had canceled prior to July 31, 2020, were charged the full membership fee in August. - 31.
 Some consumers canceled their credit cards in March to prevent further charges.
-TSI continued to attempt to collect payments that allegedly accrued in April or after, including sending harassing emails and threatening to refer this so-called debt to debt collection agencies. - 42.
-The Defendants knew or should have known the failure to cancel and refund membership fees and its misrepresentation to consumers about the status of their cancellation request and accounts were unfair and deceptive act and practices in violation of G.L. c.
+TSI has continued to attempt to collect payments that allegedly accrued in April or after, including sending harassing emails and threatening to refer this so-called debt to debt collection agencies. - 32.
+TSI knew or should have known the failure to cancel and refund membership fees and its misrepresentation to consumers about the status of their cancellation request and accounts were unfair and deceptive act and practices in violation of G.L. c.
 93A and G.L. c.
-93, § 82. - 43.
-On September 8, 2020, immediately before TSI filed for Ch.
-11 bankruptcy, Walsh received from TSI a one-time cash payment of \$1.5 million pursuant to a Retention Award Agreement.1 Walsh left the company on or about October 15, 2020. - 44.
-Prior to filing this complaint, the Attorney General's Office provided the Defendants with the notice required by G.L. c.
+93, § 82. - Prior to filing this complaint, the Attorney General's Office provided TSI with the notice required by G.L. c.
 93A, § 4.